 Others could be the initial spark of friendships that last for years.

 And a few will start the process of opening a door into your new career.
-When your CV is more likely to be a hindrance than a help as a career changer, the personal connections you make are priceless in terms of your ability to bypass job applications and be the first to hear about new opportunities.
+When your CV or resume is more likely to be a hindrance than a help as a career changer, the personal connections you make are priceless in terms of your ability to bypass job applications and be the first to hear about new opportunities.

 Whatever forms your conversations end up taking – whether they're the source of disappointing realisations or lifelong love affairs – every interview you have will give you an insight into the world of the career you're considering.